-This depends entirely on the music you send me and every track will be assessed separately even if part of an album.
-I only use the processors I feel are suitable and which will improve the sound of your tracks.
-This can often include gentle equalization or frequency specific compression and limiting but may also include other processes such as analog tape simulation, harmonic processors, parallel compression or sound-field adjustment.
-In some cases some parts of a track may be processed differently to others.
-It's all about listening to your music and getting the best result throughout.
+This depends entirely on the music you send me.
+Every track will be assessed separately even if part of an album.
+I only use the processors I feel are necessary and suitable, and those which will improve the sound of your tracks.
+This can often include gentle equalization or frequency specific compression or expansion, but may also include other processes such as analog tape simulation, harmonic processors, parallel processors or sound-field adjustment.
+In some cases I may need to process some parts of a track differently to others in order to fix problems or create a better balance beteen sections.
+The first part of mastering is listening to your mix several times on different systems and making notes.

 Can you make a DDP file for my CD manufacturer?

 Yes I can, this is a standard format I supply.
 The DDP file can be used to directly manufacture your CDs.
 Many manufacturers prefer this format over individual files and having one may well save you money with your pressing plant.

 Can you add my ISRC codes?

 Yes I can, the ISRC codes you supply are added to the DDP file.
 I also add the usual range of meta data including song and artist information and UPC/EAN information.

 Can you edit my music as well?